ivarbrandt/skin.fentastic/README.md

    ![Step 4](resources/images/step_4.jpg)

-5. If you would like to remove a widget after you have set it up, click the widget then click "Clear Current Path".
-If you would like to configure it to point to a different path, click "Remake Path".
-You can Clear and Remake paths as many times as you'd like.
-You can also clear the path for the main menu items.
+5. If you would like to rearrange, rename, remake, change display type, or remove a widget after you have set it up, click the widget.
+You'll see a list of options pop up.
+Click the desired option.
+You can reconfigure your widgets as many times as you'd like.
+You can also rename, remake, or remove the main menu items.

    ![Step 4](resources/images/step_5.jpg)